WebBlocks/WebBlocks/README.md

 /Users/ebollens/Sites/test/bower_components/WebBlocks-visibility/src/media-query/_hide.scss
 ```

-WebBlocks has linked all WebBlocks-visibility constituents, as well as its requites - namely WebBlocks-breakpoint (which we did not specify but was rather specified in the WebBlocks-visibility [Blockfile.rb](https://github.com/WebBlocks/block-visibility/blob/master/Blockfile.rb) and [bower.json](https://github.com/WebBlocks/block-visibility/blob/master/bower.json) files).
+WebBlocks has linked all WebBlocks-visibility constituents, as well as its requisites - namely WebBlocks-breakpoint (which we did not specify but was rather specified in the WebBlocks-visibility [Blockfile.rb](https://github.com/WebBlocks/block-visibility/blob/master/Blockfile.rb) and [bower.json](https://github.com/WebBlocks/block-visibility/blob/master/bower.json) files).

 You can build it as: